 Low thyroid hormone production can leave your muscles weak, achy, or stiff.
 In addition to reducing the body's levels of stress hormones, movement stimulates the production of endorphins, which are natural painkillers and mood elevators, according to Harvard Medical School.
 Don't overcomplicate this one, either.
 A 20-minute walk is all you need to soak in some benefits.

-With more people working from home, and our interactions shifting to virtual platforms, it's more important than ever to prioritize our social networks.
-Isolation and loneliness can have profound effects on our health, with impacts equal to those of obesity and smoking.
+With more people working from home and our interactions shifting to virtual platforms, it's more important than ever to prioritize our social networks.
+Isolation and loneliness can profoundly affect our health, with impacts equal to those of obesity and smoking.